kbdharun/vanillaos-xfce/README.md

 - Edit `/etc/abroot/abroot.json` with `host-shell pkexec nano /etc/abroot/abroot.json`.
 - Change the "name" entry from something like `vanilla-os/desktop` to `kbdharun/vanilla-xfce`.
-- Run "abroot upgrade" to switch to your custom image.
+- Run `abroot upgrade` to switch to your custom image.